Best deals at Walmart this week ahead of Valentine's Day 2023

 The Pioneer Woman 12-piece ceramic cookware set, $89 (reduced from $99)

 Shop these major clearance deals now for even more savings.
-Walmart has a ton of great clearance items that are up to 65% off during the end-of-year clearance sale.
+Walmart has a ton of great clearance items that are up to 65% off now.

 The Pioneer Woman puffer jacket: $20 (save $20)